-To sum up, we may settle that in fact it is just in the Atharvaveda that we can clearly spot the meaning “to desire” and reckon it as positive meaning of the verb van- / vani-, which is though still conveying the idea of possession and also that of sharing.
-It is then worth noticing that “to desire” does not rule out the other meanings of the verb, but is rather coincident.
-If we consider this and the peculiar position of the Atharvaveda, e.g. its manifold chronological strata, we may conclude that “to desire” and “to appropriate” are to be considered as a concurrent meanings, with a different development.
+To sum up, we may settle that in fact it is just in the Atharvaveda that we can clearly identify the meaning to desire and consider it as a positive meaning of the verb van-/vani-, which, however, still conveys the idea of possession and also that of sharing.
+It is then worth noticing that to desire does not rule out the other meanings of the verb, but is rather coincidental.
+If we consider this, and the fact that the Atharvaveda is composed of many chronological strata, we may conclude that to desire and to appropriate are to be considered as a concurrent meanings, with different developments.

 V. Conclusions